Skip to main content

 Noreen Thomas, Dilworth, MN

 Noreen comes from rural communities in Montana and North Dakota, where she grew up surrounded by agriculture.
-She recalls appreciating the landscapes and spending her time foraging for native plants and berries with friends as a child.
-She went on to graduate with a Bachelor of Science in Food and Nutrition, Microbiology, and Chemistry from North Dakota State University, where she was the second woman to be in the chemistry department at the school.
-In 1987 She married Her husband, and together they became the fifth generation on his family’s farm in Moorhead, Minnesota.
+She graduated with a Bachelor of Science in Food and Nutrition, Microbiology, and Chemistry from North Dakota State University.
+In 1987 she married her husband, and together they became the fifth generation on his family’s farm in Moorhead, Minnesota.
 At this time, farming was unfamiliar to her, but she dedicated herself to becoming a true farmer by learning about and later contributing to the farm.
 Now, she serves as the farm's manager and owns the farm in partnership with her husband.
-They have three adult children together who grew up involved on the farm, thanks to her guidance.
-She values sustainable agriculture, nutritious food, and community.
-She prides herself on being an active advocate and mentor for farmers of all backgrounds.
+They have three adult children together who grew up involved on the farm.

-Kayla Kohrs is the heart of A-OH-K Cohrs Ranch in Glencoe, MN, where she and her husband raise their blended family deeply rooted in agriculture.
-She has spent her life cultivating not just crops and livestock but also relationships, mentorships, and a community-driven approach to farming.
-Her formal education in agriculture has played a significant role in her success.
+Kayla Cohrs is the heart of A-OH-K Cohrs Ranch in Glencoe, MN, where she and her husband raise their blended family deeply rooted in agriculture.
 She first studied Veterinary Technology at Minnesota School of Business & Globe College, earning an AAS degree in 2013, then expanded her expertise by pursuing Agribusiness Services & Management at South Central College, earning another AAS degree in 2018.
-These studies strengthened her knowledge of livestock health, farm operations, and business management, allowing her to blend science, efficiency, and hands-on care into everything she does.
-She developed a passion for agriculture early, growing up around her grandparents’ hog farrowing operation.
-She was actively involved in FFA during school, first pursuing veterinary technology before later expanding her expertise in agribusiness.
-This foundation led her to her current role as a full-time Farm Production Consultant at Gaylord Feed Mill, where she spends 40 hours a week helping farmers optimize livestock nutrition and health.
+In her current role as a full-time Farm Production Consultant at Gaylord Feed Mill, where she spends 40 hours a week helping farmers optimize livestock nutrition and health.

 Kayla's contributions to farm operations and livestock health reflect her deep expertise in nutrition, her hands-on approach to animal care, and her ability to turn knowledge into real-world impact.
 Each morning and evening, she begins the custom bottle-feeding process for over 60 newborn calves, tailoring their nutrition to their specific needs.
-She carefully prepares bottles with precisely measured milk replacer, ensuring each calf receives the correct nutrients for optimal growth and immune support.
-As she moves from calf to calf, she monitors their health, assesses their appetite, and adjusts feedings as needed to accommodate weaker or more finicky eaters.
-Beyond simply feeding calves, Her Ranch also raises and shows registered British White Cattle, meat rabbits and 4H llamas all while providing individualized care, checking for signs of illness, ensuring hydration, and offering comfort to each and every animal on the farm.
-This hands-on routine builds trust with the animals and all the people involved in helping on the farm.
+Her Ranch also raises and shows registered British White Cattle, meat rabbits and 4H llamas all while providing individualized care, checking for signs of illness, ensuring hydration, and offering comfort to each and every animal on the farm.

-Her ability to connect, teach, and lead is woven into everything she does.
+Her nominator said, "Kayla's ability to connect, teach, and lead is woven into everything she does.
 She is more than a farmer; she is a mentor, a caretaker, and a role model.
-And just like the records she keeps with unwavering precision, the impact she makes on these children is something that will stay with them for a lifetime.
+And just like the records she keeps with unwavering precision, the impact she makes on these children is something that will stay with them for a lifetime."

 Women in Ag Event & Award Ceremony

-Join our virtual Women in Ag event on August 7 at 10:45 a.m. to hear from a panel of women in ag as they address hot topics in ag, tackle women's issues in the ag industry and offer advice to other female farmers.
+Join our Women in Ag event on August 7 at 10:45 a.m. to hear from our featured keynote Amanda Radke.
 Then, join us for the recognition ceremony to hear more about the top 5 finalists as we honor their commitments to ag and watch as we announce the Farmfest Woman Farmer of the Year.

 A big thank you to our sponsors!